ahmedalatawi/nodejs-graphql-fake-api/README.md

 This is a free online **GraphQL API** for providing fake and reliable data for testing and prototyping.
 It's built with NodeJS, GraphQL, TypeScript, MongoDB and Prisma (see demo documentation [here](https://documenter.getpostman.com/view/35959656/2sA3kdBdBt)).

+The API currently returns the top 45 most popular and none-editable actores and actresses.
+See demo below:

 ### [Demo using Postman](https://www.postman.com/altimetry-geoscientist-3938507/workspace/fake-api-data-provider-workspace/collection/35959656-ba1f465c-25fe-412f-875e-bac82c85157c?action=share&creator=35959656) :movie_camera:

+**_Feel free to add, edit, or delete your own celebrities as you wish._**

 ## Run app locally